 In addition to completing an independent mapping project with Professor David Herzog, I also earned a Mapping Boot Camp certificate with Professor Brant Houston.

 By the fall of 2007, I had a full-time reporting gig at Dow Jones Newswires, relocating to Jersey City.
 My daily reporting focus shifted from the environment to the economy, which was on the verge of an epic meltdown.

 This is Missouri Agricultural Leaders of Tomorrow Class XII on its trip to DC in 2008.
 That’s me two to the left of Secretary of Agriculture Mike Johanns.
 We watched his staff at the National Agricultural Statistics Service release one of its top secret crop reports.
 (Yes, just like from “Trading Places”!)
-Together our ALOT class traveled to every corner of Missouri to discuss agriculture and related issues, plus DC, and our experience culminated on a two-week tour of France and the Czech Republic.
+Together our ALOT class traveled to every corner of Missouri, plus DC, and our experience culminated on a two-week tour of France and the Czech Republic.
 This underscores why I love agriculture.
 It is a global beat that involves nearly everything.
-The ALOT program encourages its members to “ask the tough questions.”

 I earned an A in investigative journalism from Professor Brant Houston, former president of Investigative Reporters and Editors, for a story I did using computer-assisted reporting techniques (joining tables in two separate spreadsheets of public information) to illustrate the challenges the county sewer inspection team was having in keeping up with the demands of the job, allowing local water treatment providers to operate on expired permits.
 The story made the Missourian’s front page on November 28, 2006.

 An “enterprise join” learned from the investigative journalists at the University of Missouri enabled me to write a front-page investigative story on the county’s sewage treatment inspection backlog.